Chris Ikonomidis

-Christopher James Ikonomidis (/ɪˌkɒnəˈmiːdɪs/ ih-KON-ə-MEED-iss; Χριστόφορος Οικονομίδης, /el/; born 4 May 1995) is an Australian professional soccer player who plays as an attacking midfielder or as a winger for Macarthur FC.
+Christopher James Ikonomidis (/ɪˌkɒnəˈmiːdɪs/ ih-KON-ə-MEED-iss; born 4 May 1995) is an Australian professional soccer player who plays as an attacking midfielder or as a winger for Indian Super League club East Bengal.

 He is notable in being capped by his senior national team despite not yet having played a single senior game at club level at the time.

 Club career

 Early career

 Ikonomidis came from a family who had always played football, started playing himself when he was four years old in Sydney at local team Cronulla RSL.
 He played youth football for NPL NSW side Sutherland Sharks.
 In 2010, he was part of the team that won the Oceania zone of the Manchester United Premier Cup, qualifying for the finals in England.
 His performance in England, including four goals in a 7–0 defeat of a Wigan Athletic youth side.

 After scoring several goals on trial with Italian club Atalanta, including one against Chelsea, Ikonomidis was offered a youth contract on his 16th birthday.